 Eye village sign was originally put up in 1977 as part of Queen Elizabeth II’s Silver Jubilee.
 On one side you have the ‘town’ crier – the last one died in the 1930’s – and on the other side you have Hereward the Wake.

 The ‘town’ crier the purpose of the crier was to proclaim local news.
-It would have been a very important position fullfilling the service that newspapers, radio and TV provides nowadays.
-Calling out the villagers to help in picking peas was one of the things that was known to happen at harvesting time.
+It would have been a very important position in fulfilling the service that newspapers, radio and TV provides nowadays.

-On the opposite side is Hereward the Wake and maybe his mother Lady Godiva with what could be an Anglo Saxon Chapel, with a thatched roof in the background.
+On the opposite side is Hereward the Wake and his wife Alftrude with what could be an Anglo Saxon Chapel, with a thatched roof in the background.

 The sign was restored in 2008 by a Daved A Smith.